automenta/mb7/README.md

 - *Visual Hierarchy*: Using whitespace, font sizes, and subtle visual cues (like indentation and color) to guide the user's eye and create a clear visual hierarchy is critical, especially in text-based representations.
-- *Minimizing Cognitive Load*: Reducing clutter, simplifying interactions, and providing clear feedback all contribute to a lower cognitive load, making the application feel more fluent and less overwhelming.
+- *Minimizing Cognitive Load*: Reducing clutter, simplifying interactions, and providing clear feedback all contribute to a lower cognitive load, making the application feel more fluent and less overwhelming.```

+test/tag.test.js